johanneswerner/mPies/README.md

 ## Installation

 The easiest way is to use bioconda and create a new environment.
+For a faster installation, consider installing micromamba and replace `conda` with `mamba` in all runs.

 ```bash
 conda env create -n mpies --file conda_env.yml